craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Elemental Implement

 ## Common Weave Patches
+##### Uniform Weapon Patches
 ##### Melee Weapon Patches
 #### Balanced (I - V)
+The weapon is magically balanced, providing additional accuracy and power to every attack made.

+When you make an Attack Roll or a Damage Roll with this weapon, add a number equal to the Patch Power to the Roll.

 ##### Ranged Weapon Patches
 ##### Implement Patches